School Logo

 ARE counted.

-posts onto a trolley.
-He spent a long time
+He spent a long time transporting the logs

-transporting the logs to another area, and
+to another area, and later his teacher

-later his teacher wondered how many logs
+wondered how many logs he'd moved?
+His

-the many logs, and his teacher wrote each
+to draw them, and his teacher wrote each

 number as he pointed to them.
 Finally Tim